 These can be either big-picture questions or specific issues that pertain to your case.

 The cost of divorce and how long the process takes are examples of common questions.
 It’s important to have an idea of the financial investment as well as a general time frame.

-Talking to a divorce attorney during the initial consultation often takes some of the mystery out of the process.
-This can alleviate stress and help give you a clearer picture of what to expect in the days to come.
+Talking to a divorce attorney during the initial consultation often helps take the mystery out of the process.
+This alleviates stress and gives you a clearer picture of what to expect in the days to come.

 3. Know What You Want Out Of Divorce